labilezhu/devops-insider/docs/source/kernel/namespace/trouble-cases/PID1-in-containers.md

 All processes in UNIX has a parent/child relationship which builds up a big relationship-tree.
 Some resources and permissions are inherited from parent to child such as UID and cgroup restrictions.

-As in the real world, with parenthood comes obligations.
+As in the real world, with parenthood(为人父母) comes obligations(义务).
 For example: What is usually the last line of your main()-function?
 Hopfully something like

 ```c
 return EXIT_SUCCESS;
 ```

 All processes exits with an exit code that tells us if the operation was sucessful or not.
 Who is interested in this exit code anyway?
 In the real world, the parents are interested in their children's result, and so even here.
-The parent is responsible to wait(2) on their children to terminate just to fetch its exit code.
+The parent is responsible to `wait(2)` on their children to terminate just to fetch its exit code.
 But what if the parent died before the child?

 Lets go back to the init process.
 The init process has several tasks, and one is to adopt "orphaned" (called zombie) child processes.
 Why?
 Because all processes will return an exit code and will not terminate completely until someone is listen for what they have to say.
-The init process is simply wait(2):ing on the exit code, throw it away and let the child die.
+The init process is simply `wait(2)`:ing on the exit code, throw it away and let the child die.
 Sad but true, but the child may not rest i peace otherwise.
 The operating system expects the init process to reap adopted children.
 Otherwise the children will exist in the system as a zombie and taking up some kernel resources and consume a slot in the kernel process table.

 ## PID 1 in containers